Kondo $s$-$d$ exchange in the CuO$_2$ plane as the long sought interaction determining $T_c$ in cuprates: Conclusion

-It is unlikely that the Kondo exchange $J_{sd}$ integral Kondo~\cite{Kondo} can be \textit{ab initio} calculated in the nearest half a century.
-However, the significant correlation coefficient $66\%$ depicted in \Fref{Fig:tpt-lambda_} gives a hint that for cuprates its value is weakly material dependent and its constancy is an acceptable initial approximation.
-We suppose also the same for the logarithm of Euler-Mascheroni energy $\ln E_\mathrm{C}$ \Eqref{Euler-Asynchronism_energy_} The focus of our attention is on the electron band theory of layered cuprates, which in the dark epoch needed an apology~\cite{MishonovPenev:11}.
+It is unlikely that the Kondo exchange $J_{sd}$ integral~\cite{Kondo} can be calculated via first-principles.
+However, the significant correlation coefficient $66\%$ depicted in \Fref{Fig:tpt-lambda_} hints that for cuprates its value is weakly material dependent, and its constancy is an acceptable initial approximation.
+We suppose also the same for the logarithm of Euler-Mascheroni energy $\ln E_\mathrm{C}$ \Eqref{Euler-Asynchronism_energy_}.